sirk123au/ArrTools/README.md

 # Add Movies from a csv formatted file

-Add Movies to radarr from a csv list

 The input list file has to have the format.
-It has to have MovieName,Year or it won't match correctly.
+It has to have MovieName,Year,imdbid(Optional Makes it easer to find movie)
 ```
-The Matrix,1999
+Ben-Hur,1959,tt0052618
+Gone with the Wind,1939,tt0031381
+Vreme na nasilie,1988,tt0096403

+# OR without imdbid #
-The King,2005
+The English Patient,1996
-Michael Clayton,2007
-Fletch,1985
-Roxanne,1987
-Kingpin,1996
-Stakeout,1987
+Schindler's List,1993
 ```
 when you run it use
 ```